mmontesanonyc/my-work/content/posts/portal-redesign/index.md

 ---
 title: "Data Portal Redesign Part 1: Problems and Priorities"
-date: 2022-06-19T12:14:19-04:00
+date: 2022-06-18T12:14:19-04:00
 draft: false
 ---

 In 2021, our team began a re-design of the Environment and Health Data Portal.
 This site is one of the Health Department's marquee data communication platforms.

-SHOW IMAGE OF HOME PAGE

 The site was designed to store and automatically visualize datasets ("indicators") that show how environments and heath are related.

-SHOW DATA EXPLORER
+{{< addimage src="/old-data-portal-home.png" caption="The old EH Data Portal.">}}

+The portal's original functionality, automatically visualizing a dataset, became called the Data Explorer. {{< imagemodal src="/old-data-portal-indicator-map.png" link="Here's an example." caption="Visualization of an indicator" id="modalindicator">}}

-Over time, it grew to include additional content types.
+Over time, the site grew to include additional content types, like:

-SHOW DATA EXPLORER, NEIGHBORHOOD REPORTS, DATA STORY,

-Because of this piecemeal development, there's no consistent site-wide style.
+- {{< imagemodal src="/old-data-portal-data-story.png" link="Data stories" caption="This is a data story" id="modal1">}}
+- {{< imagemodal src="/old-data-portal-old-NR-output.png" link="Neighborhood reports" caption="The old EH Data Portal Neighborhood Reports" id="modal2">}}

 ## Front-end issues
 The site had a front-end issues:
 - Piecemeal development: the site was designed as one product but grew to host other products, which led to a mish-mash of different designs on the site.
+For example, the one-off data interactive pages looked very different from the Data Explorer, Data Stories, and Neighborhood Reports. {{< imagemodal src="/old-data-portal-realtime.png" link="Here's an interactive data page" caption="Realtime air quality page" id="realtime">}}
 - Usability issues: the site had a host of usability issues.
 Data searches and site searches weren't great.
 Browsability was problematic due to the information architecture (a very hierarchical tree) and the technology (manual management of relationships)
+- Speed and performance issues: a lot of the site was built to load front-end content from our database, meaning that it was slow to load simple text content.
 - Categorization issues: datasets were organized very hierarchically.
 This made it difficult to build in connections between related environmental and health issues, which are multifaceted and interrelated.
-We needed a site that could support a richer way to demonstrate how concepts are related.
+We needed a site that could support a richer way to demonstrate how concepts are related. {{< imagemodal src="/old-data-portal-aq-hub.png" link="Our stopgap approach of creating one-off Hub Pages could be systematized and improved upon." caption="Air Quality hub page" id="aqhub">}}
 - Data visualization: for a data communication site, the visualization had room to improve.

 ## Organizational issues
 - Technical debt: due to staff turnover, the current staff didn't have a thorough understanding of how to maintain and develop the site under its existing framework.
-- Data management: our fairly complex back-end database was designed to support the site; staff turnover mde data loading a challenge.
+- Data management: our fairly complex back-end database was designed to support the site; staff turnover made data loading and management a challenge.

 ## Re-design priorities
 Because of those issues, a site redesign had to encompass technoloogy, content strategy, information architecture, usability work, and informatics strategy.